pvatsa/pvatsa.github.io/asthrasoft.com/README.md

 This page hosts

- 1. Projects- these are ntoes for all the different projects across domains that we are involved with.
- 2.
+ 1. Projects- notes on thevarious projects undertaken.
+ 2. Technology - thoughts on technologies that make an impact.
+ 3. Business - ideas on

 This is the the most active repo which holds the notes for all the different projects and domains that we are involved with in the past.
  1. [T01.Medical Robotics](C01/T01/P000.Cover) - A robotic exo-skeleton platform for medical rehabilitation for Spinal Cord Injury and Stroke patients.